Dogs - Dobermann

 Dobermanns are strong and energetic dogs, requiring firm handling and training while young.
 They can be aggressive with other dogs, and people, so they make excellent watch dogs.
 Care must be taken to teach children not to provoke the dog.

 Dobermanns have a short, tough smooth coat that requires little grooming.

 Height at shoulder: males 68 - 72 cms, females 63 - 68 cms.

 Colour: the only two colours allowed by KUSA are black & tan, and brown & tan.
 Any other colour (blue, fawn, albino) are not allowed by KUSA.

 KUSA registered Dobermanns will have been tested for Hip Dysplasia in order for the puppies to be registered, however other hereditary health conditions that Dobermanns can display are vWD (a bleeding disorder), DCM (heart disese) and PHPV (abnormality of the eye).
-Do ask the breeder if the mum and dad have been tested these conditions, and ask to see the results of the tests if you are unsure.
+Before breeding, have the mum and dad tested for these conditions.